RiceD2KLab/BRAINNET/README.md

 As of July 12, 2023, the main modules of our software are contained across multiple jupyter notebooks located under `BioCV_Su23/src/notebooks/`.
 With future releases, we intend to migrate these prototyping notebooks to a Python app.
 For specific details about the notebooks, please see the source [README](src/README.md).

 We have utilized [Google Colab's](colab.research.google.com/) resources for prototyping our models.
-If you do not stand alone hardware with a dedicated GPU with a minimum of 16 GB of RAM, we recommend you do likewise.
+If you do not have stand alone hardware with a minimum of 26 GB system RAM and a dedicated GPU with a minimum of 16 GB of vRAM, we recommend you do likewise.
 We have written custom modules located within `src/` and to be able to use them, the entire git repository needs to be cloned to a Google drive.
 The easiest way to do this is:

 1. Clone the repository locally
 1. Upload the repository to your Google drive